mattermost/mattermost-developer-documentation/site/content/contribute/desktop/dependencies.md

 ---
 title: "Dependencies"
-heading: "Managing Dependencies in the Desktop App"
+heading: "Manage dependencies in the desktop app"
-description: "Working with other libraries in the Desktop App"
+description: "Work with other libraries in the desktop app"
 date: 2019-01-22T00:00:00-05:00
 weight: 3
 ---